patrykcieslak/stonefish/README.md

     3. Open "docs/html/index.html".

 ### Credits
+This software was written and is continuously developed by Patryk Cieślak.
+Small parts of the software based on code developed by other authors are marked clearly as such.

-This software was written by Patryk Cieślak.
-If you find it useful in your research, please cite:
+If you find this software useful in your research, please cite:

 *Patryk Cieślak, "Stonefish: An Advanced Open-Source Simulation Tool Designed for Marine Robotics, With a ROS Interface", In Proceedings of MTS/IEEE OCEANS 2019, June 2019, Marseille, France*
 ```